Grand Magus: Career

-The band was formed in 1996 under the name Smack by former Cardinal Fang vocalist Janne "JB" Christoffersson, bassist Mats "Fox" Skinner, and Iggy on drums.
+The origins of the band trace back to 1996 when they were formed under the name Smack by former Cardinal Fang vocalist Janne "JB" Christoffersson, bassist Mats "Fox" Skinner, and Iggy on drums.
 Iggy departed in early 1998 and Fredrik "Trisse" Liefvendahl replaced him after responding to an advert for the vacant drummer position.
-A change in musical direction was also accompanied by a change of name to Grand Magus.
+A change in musical direction was also accompanied by a change of name to Grand Magus in 1999.
 A demo was recorded which received a positive response.
 This led to an appearance on the Waterdragon Records compilation, Greatest Hits Vol. 1 (2000) and a split 7-inch LP with fellow countrymen Spiritual Beggars (who JB would later join on vocals 2002–2010) on Southern Lord Records.

 Their debut album Grand Magus was released on 5 November 2001, through Rise Above Records (who would release the band's first four albums).
 This album continues to contribute to the band's cult status with doom and heavy metal fans.
 Two more albums would follow: Monument (25 November 2003) and Wolf's Return (14 June 2005).
 These would show a progression to a more traditional heavy metal sound but still retain the sound of their groove and stoner roots.
 Early 2006 saw Magus embark on a European tour supporting Cathedral, along with Electric Wizard, accentuating the band's ability to perform live.

 In 2006 Trisse left the band with Sebastian "Seb" Sippola being recruited on drums.
-The band released their fourth album, Iron Will, on 9 June 2008, which garnered critical acclaim from the rock and music press by achieving first place in Metal Hammer Germany‘s Soundcheck.
+The band released their fourth album, Iron Will, on 9 June 2008, which garnered critical acclaim from the rock and music press by achieving first place in Metal Hammer Germany's Soundcheck.
 This would be the last album to be released by Rise Above Records.

 It was announced in December 2009 that Roadrunner Records was to release Grand Magus' fifth album, Hammer of the North, the following summer.
-Released in 21 June 2010, Hammer of the North became a breakout for the band, triumphing in the Soundchecks of both German Hard Rock and Metal Hammer magazines.
+Released on 21 June 2010, Hammer of the North became a breakout for the band, triumphing in the Soundchecks of both German Hard Rock and Metal Hammer magazines.
 The album peaked at number 42 on the German album chart leading to a support slot on the joint tour of major acts Mötorhead and Doro.
 The eponymous track was regularly positioned as a conclusion to their live sets, due to its ability to elicit crowd participation.
 The album also yielded two other staple live songs in "Ravens Guide Our Way" and primary set opener "I, the Jury".